 - The primary beneficiary of a silo, if any, consolidates the silo.
 We believe no other parties should consolidate the silo, even if the silo does not have a primary beneficiary.
-It would be inappropriate for the primary beneficiary of a host entity to recombine the silo with the host entity to consolidate both, even if the silo does not have a primary beneficiary of at beneficiary of its own. - Variable interest holders in the host entity exclude the silo's activities and economics when identifying the primary beneficiary of the host entity.
+It would be inappropriate for the primary beneficiary of a host entity to recombine the silo with the host entity to consolidate both, even if the silo does not have a primary beneficiary of air of the silo does not have a primary beneficiary of a silo. - Variable interest holders in the host entity exclude the silo's activities and economics when identifying the primary beneficiary of the host entity.
 The primary beneficiary of the host entity consolidates the host entity, excluding the silo.